4kategreen/blog/source/_posts/approach-to-leadership.md

 ---

 {% blockquote %}
-Leadership is the ability to help a group of people advance from the place they are today as far as they are willing and able to grow to.
+Leadership is the ability to help a group of people advance from the place they are today as much as they are willing and able to grow.
 {% endblockquote %}

 The first thing you need to know about my approach to leadership is a little context.